zencart/documentation/content/user/admin_pages/catalog/attributes_controller.md

 These are used to help distinguish other features of the attribute such as:

-*   Use for **display only** - attribute cannot be selected and added to cart.
-Good for things like "Select from Below" to force the customer to make their own choice and not just hit Add to Cart and get a pink ball instead of a blue ball
+*   Used For Display Purposes Only - attribute cannot be selected and added to cart.
+Good for things like "Select from Below" to force the customer to make their own choice and not just hit Add to Cart and get a pink ball instead of a blue ball.

-*   Attribute is **Free when product is Free** - the attribute will be free if the product is free otherwise prices you've set will apply
+*   Attribute is Free when Product is Free - the attribute will be free if the product is free otherwise prices you've set will apply.

-*   **Default** Attribute - sets the attribute as default so it is already selected
+*   Default Attribute to be Marked Selected - sets the attribute as default so it is already selected.

-*   **Apply Discounts** - used by Product Sale/Special -this will apply the same type of discount that the product is getting from the products price vs the special or sale price
+*   Apply Discounts Used by Product Special/Sale - this will apply the same type of discount that the product is getting from the products price vs the special or sale price.

-*   **Include in Base Price** - when products are priced by attributes if this setting is selected then the lowest priced attributes will all be added to the base price of the product and displayed to the customer.
+*   Include in Base Price When Priced by Attributes - when products are priced by attributes if this setting is selected then the lowest priced attributes will all be added to the base price of the product and displayed to the customer.

-*   Attribute **Required** for TEXT - means the customer must fill in this field before adding it to the cart
+*   Attribute Required for Text or File - means the customer must fill in this field before adding it to the cart.

 ## Attribute Images